Demarsch/data-analytics-bootcamp/05 - The Power of Plots/README.md

 ### Pymaceuticals Inc

 As a Data Analyst, I've been given access to the complete data from the most recent animal study on drug-based anti-cancer treatment.
 In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
 Their physiological responses were then monitored over the course of that time.
-My objective is to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
+My objective is to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril and Placebo) compare.

 ## What is Inside